-Reimbursement starts with Deployed Personnel submitting mission related expenses to their employer.
+The reimbursement package starts with Deployed Personnel submitting mission related expenses.

-The reimbursement process starts with the Deployed Personnel.
+Developing the reimbursement package starts with the Deployed Personnel.

 Until Deployed Personnel submit mission related expenses to their employer, the Resource Provider, for payment the reimbursement process cannot begin.

 How can personnel who may deploy on an EMAC mission prepare for reimbursement?
 You need to have a working knowledge of EMAC by taking advantage of training opportunities offered by your agency, your State Emergency Management Agency and the National Emergency Management Association (NEMA).

 Put your training to the test by participating in exercises you should be aware of your employer's internal guidelines including those of cost eligibility you should understand your responsibilities for maintaining good supporting documentation for expenses incurred during your deployment.